benbovy/pyHEMCO/README.md

 License
 -------

-Copyright (C) 2013-2014 Benoît Bovy - Christoff Keller.
+Copyright (C) 2013-2014 Benoît Bovy - Christoph Keller.

 Licensed under the terms of the GPL License v3.
 See LICENSE.txt for more information.